-The findings, published in the journal Science on Thursday, could in the future make it possible large objects invisible, but for now the researchers said they were not keen to speculate on possible applications.
+The findings, published in the journal Science on Thursday, could in the future make it possible to make large objects invisible, but for now the researchers said they were not keen to speculate on possible applications.

 “For now these...cloaking devices are just a beautiful and exciting benchmark to show what transformation optics can do,” said Tolga Ergin of the Karlsruhe Institute of Technology.

 Transformation optics use a class of materials called metamaterials that guide and control light.

 In their study, Ergin and his colleagues used photonic crystals with a structure that looks like piles of wood to make an invisibility device, or cloak.

 They used the cloak to conceal a small bump on a gold surface -- a bit like hiding a small object underneath a carpet and then making both the bump and the carpet invisible.